Here at Spire (Preston) Ltd, we provide two types of support services. We operate a Supported Living service and a Home Care service.

 What is Supported Living?

-Supported living is about providing the right amount of individually tailored support to people to enable them to live a valued life in ordinary housing in the local community.
+Our Supported Living service is about providing individually tailored support.
+By doing this we enable the individual to live a valued life in ordinary housing in the local community.

 The type of support provided depends very much on the needs of the individual, but always focusses on promoting choice and independence.
 Supported living can be successful for anyone regardless of the severity of their learning disability.

-Our supported living houses are just like any other household, only with a team of support workers in place to provide a helping hand with anything the person we support needs them for.
+The houses where the individuals live are just like any other household.
+Only with a team of support workers in place to provide a helping hand with anything the individual needs support with.

 We provide support in the home with correspondence, budgeting, cooking, cleaning and other living skills.
-We also provide support to help people fulfil their hopes and dreams in terms of hobbies, interests, education, training and employment.
+Additionally, we provide support to help people fulfil their hopes and dreams.
+This includes hobbies, interests, education, training and employment.
 We work to help people have a presence in their community and to make a contribution.

 Some people live alone, others with a housemate or two.
 Not everybody knows somebody else they want to move in with, so we try to find similar people in a similar situation who may want to live with them.

-Our supported living teams are made up of men and women from a wide range of backgrounds.
+The teams are made up of individuals from a wide range of backgrounds.
 Some have many years of experience of this type of work, others are new to it.
-What is most important to Spire, and the people we support, is that all staff share our Aims.
-Purpose and Values.
+What is most important to us, and the people we support, is that all our staff share our Vision, Purpose and Values.

-All our staff are trained to meet Care Quality Commission (CQC) expectations, are given a two week induction process shadowing experienced staff and are provided with additional project-specific training depending on the needs of the people they work with.
+All our staff are trained to meet Care Quality Commission (CQC) expectations.
+They are given a two-week induction shadowing experienced staff.
+They are provided with additional project-specific training depending on the needs of the people they work with.